Periodically refreshed quantum thermal machines: Introduction

 To explore the unique properties of QTMs realized at the NESS of the PReB process, we require an efficient way to find NESS of the PReB process.
 We introduce a powerful and elegant way to describe the PReB process (and hence for any collisional or repeated interaction process) for Gaussian systems in terms of a discrete time Lyapunov equation.
 The discrete time Lyapunov equation is well-studied in mathematics and engineering, and efficient methods for solving it are available \cite{Control_theory_book1,Control_theory_book2}.
 The description in terms of the discrete time Lyapunov equation allows us to directly obtain the exact NESS of the PReB process without actually carrying out the full time evolution.
 This description holds for arbitrary Gaussian systems in a lattice of arbitrary dimension and geometry.
 We apply it to a simple example to demonstrate the physics discussed above.

 It is important to mention that we consider no restriction on the strength of system-bath coupling.
 Rather, the unique cyclic QTMs at the NESS of PReB utilize the switching on and off of the system-bath couplings as a source of power.
 In fact, in the simple example we use to explore both heat engine and refrigerator regimes of operation, this is the only source of power.
-Changes in system-bath coupling energy are not often considered in the literature, either due to using a weak system-bath coupling approximation, or by explicitly imposing conservation of the system-bath coupling Hamiltonian \cite{Dann_2021_Quantum, Dann_2021_PRR}.
-The utilization of system-bath coupling energy therefore sets apart the QTMs at the NESS of PReB from such cases.
-Utilization of system-bath coupling energy to perform thermodynamic tasks has been recently explored in a different setting \cite{Carrega_2022}.
+In many works, changes in system-bath coupling energy are not considered, either due to using a weak system-bath coupling approximation, or by explicitly imposing conservation of the system-bath coupling Hamiltonian \cite{Dann_2021_Quantum, Dann_2021_PRR}.
+Various other works have explored the effect of time-dependent system-bath couplings on the ensuing thermodynamics (for example, \cite{Esposito_2015_1,Esposito_2015_2,Newman_2017,Restrepo_2018,Marti_2018, Schaller_2018,Pancotti_2020}).
+However, in most of these cases the external driving of system-bath couplings is not the sole source of power.
+The use of system-bath coupling as the sole source of power to perform thermodynamic tasks distinguishes our example from all such cases.
+Utilizing driven system-bath coupling energy as the only source of power to perform thermodynamic tasks has been recently explored in a completely different setting \cite{Carrega_2022}.

-There is also no restriction on the magnitude of $\tau$.
-So the periodic switching on and off of the system-bath couplings can be arbitrarily fast or slow.
+There is also no restriction on the magnitude of $\tau$ and thus, the periodic switching on and off of the system-bath couplings can be arbitrarily fast or slow.
 In fact, using the simple example, we study the properties of the QTMs as function of $\tau$.
-We find that when $\tau$ is smaller than system time-scales a Zeno-like effect happens where the dynamics is slowed down on decreasing $\tau$.
+We find that when $\tau$ is smaller than system time-scales, a Zeno-like effect \cite{Misra_Sudarshan_1977} happens where the dynamics is slowed down with decreasing $\tau$.
 In the Zeno regime, the efficiency saturates while the power goes to zero.
-The simultaneous enhancement of efficiency and power is seen in the anti-Zeno-like regime\cite{Kofman_2000,Kofman_2001,Kofman_2004,Erez_2008,Alvarez_2010,Rao_2011, Mukherjee_2020,Das_2020}, where increasing the rate of periodic refreshing speeds up the dynamics.
+The simultaneous enhancement of efficiency and power is seen in the anti-Zeno-like regime \cite{Kofman_2000,Kofman_2001,Kofman_2004,Erez_2008,Alvarez_2010,Rao_2011, Mukherjee_2020,Das_2020}, where increasing the rate of periodic refreshing speeds up the dynamics.